josantana/dryish.css/README.md

 - Install Sass Linter.

 It will help you write following the best pratices by default.
-Without IDs, overqualified selectors, etc. :sunglasses:
+Without IDs, overqualified selectors, etc.

 - Clone this repository inside your project's folder.